 Saying no puts you in control of your career.

+How do you say no at work and still get ahead?
 While saying no to your boss or co-workers seems scary and wrong, it can actually help show your commitment to the quality of your work.
+Don’t be afraid to say no at work!
 By saying no to some things, and expressing that you don’t want to sacrifice quality and optimal performance on your other projects, you’re showing that you can accurately maintain your workload and you are dedicated to producing good results.

 Saying “no” shows you are not afraid to make decisions that are better for your clients and therefore your job.
 It also shows you are not a pushover who just wants to please everyone even when it isn’t possible.